-FIGURE 91
+FIGURE 93

-Figure 92 shows the control channel transmission order and organization when the FCCH3 is used.
+Figure 94 shows the organization of control channel broadcast on the 31.25 kHz BCCH/CCCH channel when the FCCH3 is used is shown in Fig. 96.
+Note that the FCCH3, BCCH, PCH and AGCH are all twelve-slot bursts.
 As can be seen from Fig. 93, the first twelve time slots of the twenty-four time slot frame are used to transmit the control channels and the remaining twelve time slots are available for traffic.

+The return link allocation in both Fig. 95 and Fig. 97 show a 12-slot RACH window.
+In very large spot or regional beams where the timing uncertainty is large, GMR-1 3G allows the RACH window to be extended arbitrarily up to the full 24 time slots leaving the remainder for traffic.
+The forward link traffic can accommodate broadcast, multicast or dedicated traffic depending on the needs of the system.

-FIGURE 92
+FIGURE 94